carenaudo/Menipy/CODEXLOG.md

 **Summary:** Updated `compute_drop_metrics` to return `s1` along with beta and Bond number. `DropAnalysisPanel` now displays surface tension from `surface_tension()`, plus beta, s1 and Bond number.
 Tests updated for s1 and pass.

+## Entry 55 - GUI tab reorganization

+**Task:** Split Drop Analysis controls across Calibration, Pendant drop and Contact angle tabs with fluid property inputs and per-tab analysis mode.

+**Summary:** Introduced `CalibrationTab` for calibration settings and `AnalysisTab` for displaying pendant or contact-angle results. `MainWindow` now builds these tabs, selects the method when an Analyze button is pressed and reuses existing drop analysis logic.
+Tests expect four tabs and read metrics from the pendant tab.
+All tests pass.